• Skip to primary navigation

 • Emulsifying dressing can be slightly tricky if you are not familiar with the process.
 I recommend using the immersion blender method if you have one.

-Make a Classic Caesar Salad - Traditional Caesar salad includes crisp romaine lettuce, homemade croutons, and parmesan cheese tossed with tangy caesar dressing and finished with fresh cracked black pepper.
+• Make a Classic Caesar Salad: - Combine crisp romaine lettuce, homemade croutons, and parmesan cheese toss with this Caesar dressing, and finish with fresh cracked black pepper.
+Follow this Caesar salad recipe to make a beautiful salad for dinner parties.

-Make any Caesar salad a main dish by adding grilled chicken, steak, or garlic shrimp.
+• Make any Caesar salad a main dish by adding chicken, steak, salmon, or garlic shrimp.

 💬 How to store

-I like to store in 12oz mason jars with these plastic lids.
+• I like to store in 12oz mason jars with plastic lids.

 Caesar dressing in a bowl on a cutting board with a gold spoon.
 Parmesan cheese is sprinkled on a blue background.
 Salad is peaking in the top left corner